 Rights Of Tenured Teachers

-If you have tenure and are discharged, demoted, or suspended without pay for more than fifteen days, you have a right of appeal to the State Tenure Commission.
-The School Board has no specific obligation to hold a hearing or hear witnesses; the board only has to consider the charges and record a vote to proceed upon the charges.
-When a school board votes to forward the charges on, a Michigan teacher must file a claim of appeal within twenty days of receiving notification.
+If you have tenure and are discharged, demoted or suspended without pay for more than 15 days, you have a right of appeal to the State Tenure Commission.
+The school board has no specific obligation to hold a hearing or hear witnesses; the board only has to consider the charges and record a vote to proceed upon the charges.
+When a school board votes to forward the charges on, a Michigan teacher must file a claim of appeal within 20 days of receiving notification.
 A Michigan teacher cannot be discharged unless and until the school board's decision is upheld.
 In the meantime, the board can suspend with pay.
 Unless there is an appeal, the school board's decision will stand, and the teacher will lose a job and possibly the career to which they dedicated their life.
 The stakes cannot be higher.